ncagle/DNS-over-HTTPS/curl-up-2018.md

 # Sign up?

 You cannot sign up yet.
-We will open up for attendees to sign up around the end of January 2018.
-An exact time and date will be announced a week or two before that happens.
+We will open up for attendees 10:00 on January 24th 2018.
+The link to use will be shown here.

 # Fee